thu-coai/EVA/README_en.md

 Sys >>> 拜～
 ```

-**NOET**: Since difference hardwares may have different implementation of random functions, even if you use the same random seed as ours, you may not be able to reproduce this case.
+**NOET**: Since different hardware may have different implementations of random functions, even if you use the same random seed as ours, you may not be able to reproduce this case.
 But the overall performance will not differ much.

 ## 5 Disclaimer